Kaung Zan Mara

-Kaung Zan Mara (カウンゼン マラ; ကောင်းဇံမာရ်; born 11 June 2002) is a professional footballer who plays as a goalkeeper for Machida Zelvia.
+Kaung Zan Mara (カウンゼン マラ; ကောင်းဇံမြ - အသံထွက်(ကောင်းဇံမရ); born 11 June 2002) is a Japanese professional footballer who plays as a goalkeeper for Machida Zelvia.

 Early life

 Kaung was born on 11 June 2002 in Tokyo, Japan to Rakhine parents, later gaining recognition from the Japanese governments as a stateless refugee.
 The son of Burmese volleyball player Maung Myat Thu, he is the older brother of Japanese volleyball player Yee Mon Myat.
 As a goalkeeper, he has regarded Brazil international Ederson and Japanese footballer Park Il-gyu as his football idols.

 Career

 As a youth player, he joined the youth academy of Buddy SC Koto.
 Subsequently, he joined the youth academy of Tokyo Verdy.
 In 2021, he started playing for the Sanno University team.
 Four years later, he signed for Machida Zelvia.

 Style of play

 Kaung plays as a goalkeeper.
 Left-footed, he is known for his height and passing ability.